Related party financial benefits

 Corporations must conduct business in an open, transparent manner and for the best interests of the members.
 That’s why you must get members’ approval to give a related party financial benefit.

 This is because the corporation and the receiver have a close relationship.
-There is a risk that the transaction:
+There is a risk that the transaction may:

-• is not in the best interests of the corporation – for example, the corporation may not have negotiated the best deal
+• not be in the best interests of the corporation – for example, the corporation may not have negotiated the best deal

 Getting member approval

-Members must pass a resolution to give approval.
+Members give their approval by passing a resolution.
 You can do this:

 • at a general meeting